 3. How OFTEN do seven OR LESS PEOPLE (minimum required) WANT TO GO?

 In June, July and August, unless it is raining, the shuttle not only goes up almost every day with seven or more people, it often sells out.
 In April and May and after Labor Day in September, the shuttle might not get the minimum of seven people to run.
 However it will still run if the hikers who do want to go make up the difference in revenue to equal $161.
 (7 x $23 = $161.)
 Therefore, if six people sign up it costs $26 per person.
 Five people - $32.
 If there are just four people it is cheaper for the group to share the cost of a cab than it would be to pay us $40 per person.
 (See FAQ 9.)

 4. What footwear is best for this hike?

-After all the snow has melted (sometime in late May) a hiking sneaker with good traction or light hiking boot is best.
-In early Spring when there is still snow and mud on the trail, a hiking boot is required.
-Also inin early spring, for those that wish to hike to the top, gloves are required because you'll be grabbing into the snow hand-over-hand on the headwall just below the summit.
-After the snow melts sometime in May, as you can see from the many summer photos on this site, this is a well-maintained trail with firm footing.
+After all the snow has melted (this year sometime in early June) a hiking sneaker with good traction or light hiking boot is best.
+During the month of May, when there is still snow and mud on the trail, a hiking boot is necessary.
+If you're hiking in May and want to get to the top, some sort of glove is necessary because you'll be clawing into the snow hand-over-hand on the headwall just below the summit.
+After the snow melts sometime in early June, as you can see from the many summer photos on this site, this is a well-maintained trail with firm footing.
 Where it is steep, there are railroad tie steps and solid rock.
 During summer, most people find hiking boots are too heavy and slow but some still wear them because they want ankle support.

 5. What should I wear?